Skip to main content

 08

-Every external write Pulse drafts (Slack DM, Linear ticket, calendar invite) is reversible for 5 minutes after execution; the source system’s delete endpoint retracts the artefact.
-After the window the audit-log row is permanent but the action stays reversible by hand.
+Most external writes Pulse drafts (Slack DM, Linear comment, calendar invite) are reversible for 5 minutes after execution; the source system’s delete endpoint retracts the artefact.
+A few create-only writes have no clean delete in the upstream API (e.g. a new Linear issue) and are flagged non-revertible up front.
+After the window the audit-log row is permanent.

 09